silverfin/silverfin-vscode/README.md

 ## Setup & Basic Usage

+### Authorisation

+Before installing the Silverfin Extension, you should first authenticate your device.
+Your device must be authenticated with the Silverfin API so the Silverfin extension can interact with the Silverfin Platform.
+For this you will need to contact Silverfin to receive a **Client ID** and **Client Secret**, and then add these credentials as environment variables on your local machine.

+If you already have the Silverfin Toolkit installed, your device should already possess the relevant credentials, in which case no further action is required.
+Otherwise, please refer to the installation instructions for the [Silverfin Toolkit](https://github.com/silverfin/sf-toolkit).
+While installing the Silverfin Toolkit CLI itself is optional, the instructions also include detailed step-by-step instructions on how to authenticate your device.
+Please follow these instuctions to complete authentication.

 ### Install Silverfin Extension

+Once your device has been authenticated, the next stage is to download the extension itself.
 The [Silverfin Development Toolkit extension](https://marketplace.visualstudio.com/items?itemName=Silverfin.silverfin-development-toolkit) can be found in the VS Code Marketplace (you will need to have the version 1.0.0 or higher)

 ![image](resources/download-extension-1.png)

 ![image](resources/download-extension-2.png)

-### Extension Authorisation

-The next stage is to authenticate your device with the Silverfin API so the Silverfin extension can interact with the Silverfin Platform.
-For this you will need to contact Silverfin to receive a client ID and client secret and we need to add these credentials as environment variables on our local machine.

-If you already have the Silverfin Toolkit installed, your device should already possess the relevant credentials, in which case no action is required.
-Otherwise, please install the [Silverfin Toolkit](https://github.com/silverfin/sf-toolkit) and follow all the steps on authorising your device.

 ### Liquid testing